Ahmad6564/Chess-Automation/MODEL_UPDATE.md

 from transformers import LlavaForConditionalGeneration model = LlavaForConditionalGeneration.from_pretrained(...)

-# New (UI-TARS)
+# New (Qwen2-VL)
 from transformers import AutoModelForCausalLM model = AutoModelForCausalLM.from_pretrained(
-    "ByteDance-Seed/UI-TARS-1.5-7B",
+    "ByteDance-Seed/Qwen2-VL-2B-Instruct",
-    trust_remote_code=True  # Required for UI-TARS
+    trust_remote_code=True  # Required for Qwen2-VL
 )
 ```

 ### Prompt Format
-The prompt has been optimized for UI-TARS's understanding:
+The prompt has been optimized for Qwen2-VL's understanding:
 - More direct instructions
 - Clearer JSON format specification
 - Better structured for UI analysis